BIS FMCS Certification for Foreign Manufacturers - Standphill India

 Authorized Indian Representative (AIR)

 An Authorized Indian Representative (AIR) is a person or entity located in India who acts as the official representative of the foreign manufacturer before BIS.
+If the foreign manufacturer does not have a branch office in India, appointment of an AIR is mandatory under the FMCS scheme.

 Who Can Be Appointed as AIR?

-• branch office of the foreign manufacturer in India
+• Branch office of the foreign manufacturer in India

 • Indian importer or distributor

-• independent Indian consultant or Indian entity capable of handling BIS compliance
+• Independent Indian consultant or Indian entity capable of handling BIS compliance

 Responsibilities of the AIR

-• communicating with BIS authorities
+• Communicating with BIS authorities

-• responding to BIS queries
+• Responding to BIS queries

-• coordinating inspection and compliance matters
+• Coordinating inspection and compliance matters

-• helping maintain licence conditions after approval
+• Helping maintain licence conditions after approval

 Step-by-Step BIS FMCS Certification Process

-The foreign manufacturer appoints an AIR to coordinate with BIS authorities in India.
+3. Appointment of Authorized Indian Representative The foreign manufacturer appoints an AIR to coordinate with BIS authorities in India for all regulatory communication.

 BIS FMCS Certification Process for Foreign Manufacturers